apteryxxyz/apteryxxyz/README.md

 ### 👋

 Kia ora!
-I'm Cody, a Kiwi web and mobile software developer from Aotearoa New Zealand.
+I'm Kodie, a Kiwi web and mobile software developer from Aotearoa New Zealand.
 I love building things, and I'm always looking for new things to learn.
 I have experience with a wide range of technologies, including React and TypeScript.
 Currently studying a Diploma in Software Development.

 ### 🧑‍💻